1969 Pacific typhoon season: Typhoon Viola (Elang)

-Large Super Typhoon Viola, which formed on July 20 east of the Philippines, brushed northern Luzon with winds of 150 mph on the 26th.
+Large Super Typhoon Viola, which formed on July 22 east of the Philippines, brushed northern Luzon with winds of 150 mph on the 26th.
 It continued to the northwest, and weakened due to lack of inflow.
-Viola hit southeastern China as a minimal typhoon on the 28th, and dissipated on July 30.
+Viola hit southeastern China as a minimal typhoon on the 28th, and dissipated the next day.
 The typhoon caused more than 1000 deaths in and around Shantou, Guangdong, China, where it made the landfall.